 In Colorado, driving with an open container of alcohol while in a motor vehicle is a traffic infraction under CRS 42-4-1305.
 There are a few exceptions where an individual can use or possess an open container of alcohol in a motor vehicle.
-However, if the driver is under the influence of alcohol, they could face criminal DUI charges.
-In this article, our Colorado criminal defense lawyers will address:

 - 1. What is driving with an open container of alcohol in Colorado?

 - 2. What are the exceptions to the open alcohol container law?

 - 3. How does the prosecutor prove I am guilty of possession of an open container of alcohol?

 - 4. What are the penalties for an open container of alcohol?